DarkHorse1997/dotnetcoreapp/README.md

+ASP.NET Core Container for Visualization and Alerts to Host on Kubernetes

-On-Demand Image and Video Analysis Application Developed for Red Hat and AWS OpenHack 2020
+On-Demand Image and Video Analysis Application